mattiasflodin/reckless/doc/performance.md

 logging libraries currently in popular use.”
 I’m not sure that this can be concluded from the charts at all, but in the event that it can, it applies *only when logging is turned off*.
-For this benchmark I have only benchmarked Pantheios for the case when logging is turned on.
+For this benchmark I have only benchmarked Pantheios for the case when logging is turned *on*.
 Again, the Pantheios developers have clearly set different goals with their benchmarks than I do here.

 On a similar notion, for stdio and fstream the file buffer is flushed after each write.
-Note in all libraries tested, flushing means sending the data to the OS kernel, not actually writing to disk.
+Note that in all libraries tested, flushing means sending the data to the OS kernel, not actually writing to disk.
 Sending it to the kernel is enough to ensure that the data will survive a software crash, but not an OS crash or power loss.

 The specifications of the test machine are as follows:
-* Intel i7-3770K CPU at 3.5 Ghz with hyper-threading and SpeedStep turned off.
+* Intel i7-3770K CPU at 3.5 Ghz with 4 CPU cores.
+Hyper-threading and
+  SpeedStep is turned off.
 * Western Digital Black WD7501AALS 750GB mechanical disk.
 * 8 GiB RAM.
+* gcc 4.8.4
 * Linux kernel 3.14.14

 For the tests that measure individual call timings, measurements were made